Shuwuwu/Crushnote/README.md

 - ## including:
 - Hundreds of notes in Alevel Mathematics and Physics to help u learning!
 - Notes for Math and CS courses in University of Waterloo.
+Including but not limited to CS, Combinatorics and Optimization, Pure Math, Cryptography, Statistics.
 - A cargame for u to take a break after study.